Travel & expense policy management tips for HR professionals

 Domestic and international travel are seeing fewer restrictions.
 As pandemic-related concerns take a back seat, travel challenges are shifting to macroeconomic and geopolitical issues.
 The potential effects of inflation and other economic factors are causing organizations to reevaluate their expense management and travel.

-Proactive HR professionals are looking at their company’s spend culture to ensure that cost-cutting is not at the expense of employee wellbeing.
+Proactive HR professionals are looking at their company’s spend culture to make sure that cost-cutting is not at the expense of employee wellbeing.
 Business travel and expense management should be traveler-focused as opposed to cost-focused to increase employee productivity, loyalty and retention.

 Simplify the approval experience for greater traveler satisfaction

-Approvals provide an added layer of control, but employees may get frustrated if the process is overly complicated.
+Approvals provide an added layer of oversight, but employees may get frustrated if the process is overly complicated.
 It is possible your business travel approval process needs an update.

 There are many variables to consider.
 The recommended option for car rental, airfare and hotel room based on price and safety is always changing.
 Your approval settings need to be able to evolve with the changing economy and travel landscape.
 Here are a few basic requirements to consider: